-We were initially founded in 2017 as Hollyweed North Cannabis, Inc., or HNCI.
+We were was initially founded in 2017 as Hollyweed North Cannabis, Inc., or HNCI.
 In May 2018, our newly-constructed facility was inspected by Health Canada, and we received our Controlled Substances Dealer's Licence in June of that year.
 Shortly thereafter, our wholly-owned subsidiary TerraCube was founded, and the first TerraCube prototype was constructed.
 Later that same year, HNCI obtained a Health Canada Cannabis Standard Processing Licence.
 In May 2020, we submitted an application to Health Canada for a Controlled Substances Dealer's Licence for the ability to produce and conduct research using psilocybin, psilocin, N,N-DMT, and mescaline.
 In parallel, we began the process of rebranding to our current name, Lucy Scientific Discovery, Inc. In February 2021, the Health Canada Office of Controlled Substances completed the inspection, and the licence was obtained by Lucy in August 2021.
-In May 2021, we changed our name to Lucy Scientific Discovery Inc. because of the new business model to engage in the research, manufacturing, and commercialization of psychedelic products.
 In October 2021, we filed an amendment with Health Canada to add the ability to sell, send, transport, and deliver the substances currently included on our licence and add MDMA, LSD, and 2C-B to our license, which was approved on December 17, 2021.